KazemiMohammad/quin/README.md

 # MyChoices
-## I use Redux because I think it is easy to debug in bug projects
+## I use Redux because I think it is easy to debug in big projects
 ## Tailwind because is light-weight

 # Improvments